alpsayin/s5p-client/README.md

 ### Acknowledgements
 I wrote this tool while working at Novit.AI for https://emissions.novit.ai project.
 I'm releasing the source under my management with Novit's permission.

-I would also like to acknowledge and thank the ESA (European Spatial Agency) for the access to the Sentinel 5P Hub.
+I would also like to acknowledge and thank the ESA (European Space Agency) for the access to the Sentinel 5P Hub.

 ### Advantages & Disadvantages of this tool
 1. Input areas are lat,lon bboxes in the format of minlat, maxlat, minlon, maxlon.
 While this makes it a breeze to quickly query some areas, if you need to work with more complex geojson defined areas see below.